 Instructions

-- Now sieve in the flour and stir/cut it into the butter and sugar mixture, until it resembles ground almonds with no big lumps of butter.
+- Cut the sieved flour into the butter and sugar mixture using the side of a semi-flexible rubber spatula, until it resembles ground almonds with no big lumps of butter.
 Stir through the lemon zest.

-- Turn out the lemon pastry out onto a piece of cling film/food wrap, flatten it out into a disc about one or two inches thick, wrap it up and rest it in the fridge for one hour.
+- Turn the lemon pastry dough out onto a piece of plastic food wrap, flatten it out into a disc about one or two inches thick, wrap it, and rest it in the fridge for one hour.
+Prepare a 10-inch tart tin by greasing it lightly with butter and dusting over a fine layer of powdered sugar.

-- Turn the lemon pastry out onto a surface dusted with a little flour.
-Roll it out into a circle, taking care to turn it over and move it around a few times so it does not stick to the work surface.
-Use more dusting flour as needed.
+- Roll the pastry out on a lightly floured surface into a circle 3-4mm thick.
+Take care to turn it over and move it around a few times so it does not stick to the work surface.

-- Bake in the oven for 15 minutes, before removing the baking beads and continuing to bake for a further 5-10 minutes until golden brown and cooked through.
-Be governed more by colour, not time.
-Transfer to a cooling rack and leave to cool down whilst you make your whipped white chocolate ganache filling.
+- Bake the pastry case for 15 minutes, remove the baking beads, and bake for a further 5-10 minutes until golden brown and cooked through.
+Transfer the tart shell to a wire cooling rack and leave it to cool completely.

-- Now whisk it to fluff it up and thicken further, before pouring the whipped white chocolate ganache into the lemon pastry case and leaving in the fridge for a few hours or overnight until set.
+- Whisk the white chocolate ganache to thicken it further, then pour the whipped white chocolate ganache into the lemon pastry case.
+Return to the fridge for a few hours until set.

 Raspberry coulis